Upper motives of algebraic groups and incompressibility of Severi-Brauer varieties

 For $G=\Aut D$, the above result translates as follows (see Theorem \ref{basic1}, where a $p$-primary division algebra $D$ is replaced by a more general object, an arbitrary central simple algebra $A$).
 To each integer $m=0,1,\dots,n$, an indecomposable motive $M_{m,D}$ in the category of Chow motives with coefficients in $\F_p$ is associated.
 This is the summand in the complete motivic decomposition of the variety $X(p^m;D)$ such that the $0$-codimensional Chow group of $M_{m,D}$ is non-zero.
 The motive of any variety in $\cX_D:=\cX_G$ decomposes into a sum of shifts of the motives $M_{m,D}$ (with various $m$).

-With this in hand, we prove two structure results concerning the motives $M_{m,D}$ (Theorem \ref{basic2}).
+With this in hand, we prove two structural results concerning the motives $M_{m,D}$ (Theorem \ref{basic2}).
 We show that the $d$-dimensional Chow group of $M_{m,D}$, where $d=\dim X(p^m;D)$, is also non-zero.
 This result is equivalent to the $p$-incompressibility of the variety $X(p^m;D)$, so that we get the incompressibility theorem (Theorem \ref{main}) at this point.
-The second structure result on the motive $M_{m,D}$ is a computation of the $p$-adic valuation of its rank.
-In fact, we can not separate the proofs of these two structure results.
+The second structural result on the motive $M_{m,D}$ is a computation of the $p$-adic valuation of its rank.
+In fact, we cannot separate the proofs of these two structural results.
 We prove them simultaneously by induction on $\deg D$ (and using Theorem \ref{basic1}).

 An immediate consequence of the incompressibility theorem is as follows.
 We recall (in \S\ref{Canonical dimension}) the notion of {\em canonical dimension at $p$} (or {\em canonical $p$-dimension}) $\cd_p(X)$ of a smooth complete irreducible algebraic variety $X$.
 This is a certain non-negative integer satisfying $\cd_p X\leq \dim X$; moreover, $\cd_p X=\dim X$ if and only if $X$ is $p$-incompressible.
-In particular, by our main result, $ \cd_p X(p^m;D)=\dim X(p^m;D)=p^m(p^n-p^m). $ The canonical dimension at $p$ of any variety in $\cX_A:=\cX_{\Aut A}$, where $A$ is an arbitrary central simple $F$-algebra, can be easily computed in terms of $\cd_p X(p^m;D)$, where $D$ is the $p$-primary part of a division algebra Brauer-equivalent to $A$ (see Corollary \ref{cor basic2}).
+In particular, by our main result, $ \cd_p X(p^m;D)=\dim X(p^m;D)=p^m(p^n-p^m). $ The canonical dimension at $p$ of any variety in $\cX_A:=\cX_{\Aut A}$, where $A$ is an arbitrary central simple $F$-algebra, can easily be computed in terms of $\cd_p X(p^m;D)$, where $D$ is the $p$-primary part of a division algebra Brauer-equivalent to $A$ (see Corollary \ref{cor basic2}).